ulixee/hero/docs/advanced-client/user-profile.md

 #### **Type**: `object`
   - deviceMemory `number`.
 The amount of memory specified for this machine
+  - deviceStorageTib `number`.
+The amount of storage space in Tebabites for this machine.
   - webGlParameters `object`.
 Key value of WebGlParameters to override (ie, { 37445: 'WebGl Vendor' })
   - videoDevice `object { deviceId: string, groupId: string }`.
 A video device to emulate if none is present, such as on a headless server.